 between 600 and 800.
 The higher the FICO score the better

 the credit risk; therefore, the more likely the buyer may

 There is not much you can do to change your FICO score because

 your credit history is just that, the history of your credit

 throughout your lifetime.
 However, credit history reports

 are not always accurate so it is every consumer's responsibility

-to get your credit score and/or your credit report from all
+where you can get your credit score and/or your credit report from all

 three credit reporting agencies.
 By the end of December 2005,

 credit reporting agencies in all states will allow consumers,